 In fact, the event goes back so far that Dwight Eisenhower was President, the Texas Rangers were still playing baseball in Washington, D.C., as the Senators, and the Dallas Cowboys were yet to play a down in the National Football League.

 Each year, Kiwanis volunteers flip and serve up well over two thousand pancakes – and sausages to go with them – in a festive atmosphere of civic pride.
-Making the event even more special is that Kiwanis volunteers are joined by members of the high school Key Clubs Kiwanis sponsors, as well as Boy Scouts from Troop 5, also sponsored by the club.
+Making the event even more special is that Kiwanis volunteers are joined by members of the high school Key Clubs and Circle K, that Kiwanis sponsors.
 Anyone interested in becoming a Pancake Day sponsor can contact the Kiwanis office for information about the cost and benefits of various sponsorship levels.

 “It’s important to know that anyone who purchases a Pancake Day ticket is really making a big difference in the community,” said Pancake Day Chairman Bob Landon.
 “Virtually all the money we raise goes right back into the community, most of it benefiting the children who are our most precious resource.
 So support for Pancake Day is really an investment in our community and our children.”

 Pancake Day Co-Chairman Larry James noted that Pancake Day is the Kiwanis Club’s only major fund raiser and is now very close to exceeding $1,000,000 in the amount it has raised for community causes over its 63-year history.
 “It’s a goal we want to reach for the children of Arlington,” he said.